GDTMG232/YouTube-Downloader/README.md

   - You haven't installed `yt_dlp` or `argparse`.
   - Run: `pip install yt_dlp argparse`
 - **ERROR: ffmpeg not found**:
-  - Ensure the correct directory is set in `fflocation.txt`.
+  - Ensure the correct directory is set in `DownloadSettings.json`.

 ### Other Errors
 - **Application won't open**: